jacomyma/mapping-controversies/_pages/tuto-1-5.md

 [<i class="fas fa-forward"></i>&nbsp;1.6.
 Harvest data with a notebook *(30 min)*](../1.6/)

+---

 ### Tools for getting similar data (CSV format with timestamps) from other sources:
 * [Search interest over time with Google Trends](https://trends.google.com/trends/?geo=DK).
 Note that this can be filtered to geographical regions or other Google platforms such as YouTube, News or Shopping.
 * [Acitivity on Twitter over time with Social Bearing](https://socialbearing.com/search/user).
 Note that the input can be a single user handle or a hashtag, but that hashtag activity is hard to get more than a week back.
 * [Publication activity around a topic over time in scientific journals with Scopus](https://www.scopus.com/).
 Note that you will need to use your university login.
 * [Activity on public Facebook pages over time with FacePager](https://github.com/strohne/Facepager).
 Note that you will need to install the software.

+### Relation to the course readings

+* The process of getting data through scraping, crawling and calling APIs is covered in **Chapter 6: Collecting and curating digital records** of *Venturini, T. & Munk, A.K.
+(2021).
+Controversy Mapping: A Field Guide.*